Ryan Beatty: Brockhampton and Boy in Jeans (2016–2018)

-In 2018, Beatty released his first studio album Boy In Jeans featuring singles "Bruise" and "Camo".
+In 2018, Beatty released his first studio album Boy in Jeans featuring singles "Bruise" and "Camo".
 He released music videos for almost every song on the album, with the exceptions of "Cupid", "Money", and "Speed".
 The first music video from the album for "Bruise" was directed by Brockhampton's Kevin Abstract.
 That same year, he also collaborated with rapper Tyler, the Creator on his EP Music Inspired by Illumination & Dr. Seuss' The Grinch and producer Benny Blanco on his album Friends Keep Secrets.
 Additionally, he performed with Brockhampton on The Tonight Show Starring Jimmy Fallon, alongside Jazmine Sullivan and serpentwithfeet, singing backing vocals on an early version of the song "Tonya" which later appeared on their album Iridescence.
 His backing vocals were later cut from the final version of the song.

+Dreaming of David and musical hiatus (2019–2022)

 Starting in January 2019, Beatty embarked on a short tour in support of his album Boy in Jeans, first with shows in Los Angeles and Brooklyn and then continuing in March with a West Coast tour with shows in Seattle, Portland, San Francisco, San Diego, and Los Angeles.
-In a 2020 interview with Complex magazine, he said that he initially delayed touring after the release of Boy in Jeans in order to focus on recording his second album, Dreaming of David.
-He continued his collaborations into 2019 with features on Brockhampton member, Kevin Abstract's, third solo album Arizona Baby, Tyler, the Creator's Grammy Award-winning album Igor, Brockhampton's album Ginger (including the single "Sugar"), and Slow Hollow's album Actors.
+In a 2020 interview with Complex magazine, he said that he initially delayed touring after the release of Boy in Jeans to focus on recording his second album, Dreaming of David.
+He continued his collaborations into 2019 with features on Brockhampton member, Kevin Abstract's, third solo album Arizona Baby, Tyler, the Creator's album Igor, Brockhampton's album Ginger (including the single "Sugar"), and Slow Hollow's album Actors.

 Soon after the completion of his album Boy in Jeans in 2018, Beatty began work on his follow up album Dreaming of David through 2019.
 From the end of 2019 into early 2020, Beatty began releasing the singles "Dark Circles", "Patchwork", and "Casino", each with their own accompanying music videos, in the lead up to the release of his second album.
 On January 31, 2020, Ryan Beatty released Dreaming of David.
 Soon afterwards, he announced a US tour called "David, I Love You" in support of the album, though this was later cancelled due to the social distancing measures taken in response to the COVID-19 pandemic.
 Additionally, he appeared in Brockhampton's second music video for their single "Sugar" released in February 2020.
 He was also featured alongside Dua Lipa and Jon B in the remix of "Sugar", released in March 2020, which included an additional solo verse for Beatty not in the original version.
 In May 2020, Brockhampton released a single, titled "Twisted", exclusively on YouTube which featured Beatty and Christian Alexander.
+Beatty featured on Kevin Abstract's 2021 single "Sierra Nights".